 First released in 2012, Google Tag Manager held one immediate advantage over the dozen-or-so other container tags already on the market: it was free.
-As a result, GTM saw rapid and widespread adoption by digital marketers, and that user community has proven essential in guiding product updates, as well as in developing resources and support documentation for those who might be new to the product (or tag management in general).
+As a result, GTM saw rapid and widespread adoption by digital marketers, and that user community has proven essential in both recommending product improvements, and in developing resources and support documentation for those who might be new to the product, or tag management in general.

-According to BuiltWith, Google Tag Manager is now been installed on roughly half of the top 100,000 most-popular websites (at time of writing).
-Plus (fun fact!), it basically prevented Europe’s entire online economy from collapsing back in 2018, as many websites rely on GTM to implement the business logic required for GDPR compliance.
+According to BuiltWith, Google Tag Manager is now installed on roughly half of the top 100,000 most-popular websites (at time of writing).
+Plus, it basically prevented Europe’s entire online economy from collapsing back in 2018, since many websites rely on GTM to implement the business logic necessary for GDPR compliance.

 What gtm.js Tells Me About Your Website

 - If gtm.js isn’t installed on-site, odds are good that all marketing tags have been hard-coded onto the web page.
-If there are a number of tags firing on the page, there’s likely be some “technical debt” to address in the website’s tagging structure.
+If there are a number of tags firing on the page, there will likely be some “technical debt” to address in the website’s tagging structure.

 - If gtm.js has been installed, additional investigation is required to understand how Google Tag Manager has been implemented on the website, which tags are being fired via GTM, etc.